appdefensealliance/ASA-WG/CASA/CASA Test Guide.md

 | 0.7 | 25-MAY 24 | Updates from Tiger Team review of 0.5 spec |
 | 0.9 | 9-AUG 24 | Updates from ASA WG leads review of 0.7 spec |
 | 1.0 | 10-OCT 24 | Approved for release by the alliance steering committee |

+# About This Guide

+This testing guide supports the App Defense Alliance (ADA) CASA Specification, providing detailed test cases and acceptance criteria for evaluating web applications and web-accessible APIs.
+It represents the continuation of the testing guidance originally established under the Cloud Application Security Assessment (CASA) program, now developed and maintained by the ADA through the Application Security Assessment Working Group (ASA WG).

+This guide was previously published as the ADA Web Application Testing Guide.

 # Table of Contents